btroncone/egghead-material2/book/navigation/toolbar.md

 Toolbars can also be nested, using the `md-toolbar-row` component:

-:warning: The color of nested `toolbar-row` components is dependant on that of the parent `md-toolbar`.
+:warning: The color of nested `toolbar-row` components is dependent on that of the parent `md-toolbar`.

 ```html
 <md-toolbar color="primary">